 - It also means faster follow up and fewer patients lost to follow up.

-- Tele medicine solution means clinicians don’t need to travel to remote sites as frequently.
+- A telemedicine solution means clinicians don’t need to travel to remote sites as frequently.

-tweetable: “I think that medicine and research and innovation and entrepreneurship, it's about learning.”
+tweetable: “I think that medicine and research and innovation and entrepreneurship is about learning.”

-What is advice you would offer to someone in a similar position?
+What advice would she offer someone in a similar position?

 - She believes medicine, research, innovation and entrepreneurship are all about learning and growth.